syt123450/giojs/README.md

 ```
 ### Usage

-After including "three.min.js" and "gio.min.hs" in your html, create a `div` to render the 3D Gio globe:
+After including "three.min.js" and "gio.min.js" in your html, create a `div` to render the 3D Gio globe:

 ```html
 <!DOCTYPE HTML>